Here are the top Institutional holders of Plug Power Inc. (PLUG) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 47.16 million shares valued at $1.6 billion.
 The investor’s holdings represent 10.05% of the PLUG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 40.47 million shares valued at $1.37 billion to account for 8.62% of the shares outstanding.
 The other top investors are Shaw D.E. & Co., Inc. which holds 15.4 million shares representing 3.28% and valued at over $522.15 million, while AllianceBernstein, L.P. holds 1.79% of the shares totaling 8.4 million with a market value of $284.79 million.

-Plug Power Inc. (NASDAQ: PLUG) is 24.80% higher on its value in year-to-date trading and has touched a low of $2.53 and a high of $75.49 in the current 52-week trading range.
+Plug Power Inc. (NASDAQ: PLUG) is 39.34% higher on its value in year-to-date trading and has touched a low of $2.53 and a high of $75.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PLUG stock was last observed hovering at around $38.11 in the last trading session, with the day’s gains setting it 4.21% off its average median price target of $70.00 for the next 12 months.
-It is also 48.39% off the consensus price target high of $82.00 offered by 15 analysts, but current levels are -45.93% lower than the price target low of $29.00 for the same period.
+The PLUG stock was last observed hovering at around $48.16 in the last trading session, with the day’s loss setting it -0.91% off its average median price target of $70.00 for the next 12 months.
+It is also 42.38% off the consensus price target high of $82.00 offered by 15 analysts, but current levels are -62.93% lower than the price target low of $29.00 for the same period.

-The stock witnessed a -35.65% loss in the last 1 month and extending the period to 3 months gives it a 70.30%, and is -13.24% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.49% over the week and 11.13% over the month.
+The stock witnessed a -26.55% loss in the last 1 month and extending the period to 3 months gives it a 76.70%, and is 20.23% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.94% over the week and 11.56% over the month.

 Plug Power Inc. (PLUG) Analyst Forecasts